 All other information (member data) - member preferences, authorized and blocked email addresses, forwarding addresses, pop accounts and passwords, and of course incoming email - is kept in strict confidence.
 No other members are permitted to access this data nor are other third parties.
 Member data may be viewed by an administrator in the process of debugging, development or simple customer assistance, but it will always be held in strict confidence.

 It is possible, though unlikely, that through programming error or security breach, member data could become available to outside parties.
-Although I take every precaution against this possibility, nothing is 100%, and there is always a chance of failure.
+Although every precaution against this possibility is taken, nothing is 100% and there is always a chance of failure.
 You can help by picking a good password and keeping it a secret.